T-Troll/alienfx-tools/README.md

 `"Settings"` tab is for application/global lights settings control - states, behavior, dimming, as well as application settings:
 - "Turn on lights" - Operate all lights into the system.
 It will be black if this option disabled (default - on).
-- "Turn off/dim lights then screen off" - Dim/Fade to black lights then system screen dimmed/off (default - off).
+- "Lights follow screen state" - Dim/Fade to black lights then system screen dimmed/off (default - off).
-- "Off power button too" - Hardware Power button light follows the system state.
-Power light will be always on if disabled (default - off).
+- "Power/indicator lights too" - Lights, marked as Power Button or Indicator follows the system state.
+Such lights will be always on if disabled (default - off).
-- "Autorefresh" - All lights will be refreshed 6 times per second.
+- "Auto refresh lights" - All lights will be refreshed 6 times per second.
 It's useful if you have AWCC running, but still want to control lights (default - off).
 - "Color Gamma correction" - Enables color correction to make them looks close to screen one.
 It keep original AWCC colors if disabled (default - on).
 - "Dim lights" - Dim system lights brightness.
 It's useful for night/battery scenario (default - off).
-- "Dim Power button" - Power button follows system dim state.
-Power button will always have full brightness if disabled (default - off).
+- "Dim Power/Indicator lights too" - Lights, marked as Power Button or Indicator follows dim state.
+Such lights will be always at full brightness if disabled (default - off).
 - "Dim lights on battery" - Automatically dim lights if system running at battery power, decreasing energy usage (default - on).
 - "Dimming power" - Amount of the brightness decrease then dimmed.
 Values can be from 0 to 255, default is 92.
 - "Start with Windows" - Start application at Windows start.
 It will not work if application request run as admin level (see below) (default - off).